 A) To assist the Executive Board with his or her past knowledge of general IGSO operations.

+5.4.3 Risk Management Officer

+To help minimize potential risks for club activities

+To recommend risk management policies or procedures to IGSO

+To submit documentation to ISU’s Risk Management Office

+To ensure that Iowa State University policies are followed at all of the organization’s events

+To ensure that proper waivers and background checks are on file with Risk Management for events (if applicable)

+The President will serve as Rick Management Officer.
+The President reserves the right to delegate the duties of this position to another member of the Executive Board.

 5.5 The positions of President and Treasurer cannot be held simultaneously by a single member.

-5.6 Members of the Executive board or members filling Appointed Positions may be removed from office for failing to fulfill position requirements and/or if their actions are deemed inappropriate by the membership by 1/2 of the Executive Board vote and a 3/4 general membership majority vote.
+5.6 Members of the Executive board or members filling Appointed Positions may be removed from office by 1/2 of the Executive Board vote and a 3/4 general membership majority vote.
+An officer or adviser may be removed from office if they do not complete their duties/responsibilities (as outlined in the constitution), are abusing the privilege of their officer or if they commit any act which may injure IGSO’s reputation.
 If an officer or adviser is removed, the replacement procedure is the same as the election procedure described in ARTICLE 7.
 The officer replacement procedure shall take place at the first meeting following the removal of the previous officer/adviser.

 ARTICLE 6.
 THE ORGANIZATION ADVISOR(S)

-by the executive board.
+6.0 An advisor is selected by the executive board.

 6.1 In accordance with the university requirement IGSO shall have an Advisor(s) who is a member of the faculty or staff of ISU.